 If you’re an experienced hiker, spend the day hiking up the La Tournette.
 Drive towards the Chalet de l’Aulp and park your car either at Les Prés Ronds or at the Chalet de l’Aulp.

 From the chalet, it’s an 8-km hike (plan for at least 5 hours) round trip to La Tournette.
-You’ll walk past cows, past the old Casset chalet, the Refuge de Blonay-Dufour, before making it to the foot of the summit of La Tournette.
+You’ll walk past the old Casset chalet and the Refuge de Blonay-Dufour before making it to the foot of the summit of La Tournette.
 At this point, you’ll have cables and chains at your disposal to do the final climb.
 Watch out for the majestic Alpine ibex and enjoy the magnificent views.

 Take the same route for the descent (better to bring poles) and then reward yourself with a hearty serving of the reblochonade at Chalet de l’Aulp.

 If that sounds like too much walking for you, stay in Annecy and explore the Farmer’s Market instead.
 Check out the local specialties, especially the sausages and creamy reblochon cheese.
 Go on a sightseeing cruise, then drive up to Cret de Chatillon for a final glimpse of Lake Annecy’s breathtaking views before heading home.

 Plan your trip

 Getting around – Annecy itself is compact and walkable, but there are many towns and sights around Lake Annecy that’s also worth checking out.
 It’s best to explore the area by car.